10 Best Tools for the DevOps Pro

 GitHub allows you to create unlimited public reports and has become the primary platform for open-source projects.
 It allows users to create public pages and has an increasing number of project management features.
 For private repositories, GitHub has a variety of paid plans.

-BitBucket is the web-based git service run by Atlassian, that integrates with Jira, also an Atlassian product.
+BitBucket is a web-based git service run by Atlassian that integrates with Jira, which is also an Atlassian product.
 BitBucket allows unlimited free public and private repositories with five users or fewer.
-For over five users, there are costs that correlate with the number of users.
+For over five users, some costs correlate with the number of users.

-AWS CodeCommit is Amazon's contribution to the web-based Git-service market.
-It allows unlimited public and private repositories with five users or fewer and costs $1/month for each additional user.
-Additional modest charges can accrue if you exceed a generous number gigabytes or Git requests per month.
+AWS CodeCommit is Amazon's contribution to the web-based Git service market.
+It allows unlimited public and private repositories with five or fewer users, costing $1/month for each additional user.
+Additional modest charges can accrue if you exceed a generous number of gigabytes or Git requests per month.

-The field of DevOps has grown in parallel with cloud computing services, and the two fields are intimately related, which shows in both the types of tools and the sheer quantity of tools.
+The field of DevOps has grown parallel with cloud computing services, and the two fields are intimately related, as evidenced by the types and sheer quantity of tools.

-While we tried to highlight the most popular ten tools, there are literally thousands of tools you can use to build, automate, test, and deploy software.
+While we tried to highlight the ten most popular tools, there are literally thousands of other tools for building, automating, testing, and deploying software.

 delivered to your inbox.